jmartac/api-assessment/README.md

   - Second, because it is the one I am most familiar with.
 - I will use GORM for the database management, because it is the one I am most familiar with.
 - I will use the `github.com/golang-jwt/jwt/v4` package for the JWT authentication, as it seems to be the most used one.
+- I will use the `github.com/go-playground/validator` package for validations, as it seems to be widely used in the community.